AyineS/AyineS/README.md

 ##  About me ℹ

-I am currently pursuing a bachelor's in Computer Science
+🖥 I am currently pursuing a bachelor's in Computer Science
-I will be working as a SI this semester
+I will be working on a Java GUI game which will be basically a "Aim Trainer"

 <!--
 **AyineS/AyineS** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.